christian-moses/movies_api/src/main/resources/curriculum/6-data-persistence.md

 ```

-The `MoviesDao` interface draws a contract with its implementations which say they must create:
+The `data.MoviesDao` interface draws a contract with its implementations which say they must create:

 - all()
     - Gets all the records